-- 8.1 The Internal Audit and Assurance Manager is responsible for: - Developing and proposing the future strategic direction for Internal Audit within the Authority; - Developing an annual audit plan in the context of the strategic direction and based on an understanding of the significant risks to which the organisation is exposed; - Managing the provision of a complete professional internal audit service to the authority that is compliant with the PSIAS; - Monitoring and reporting the performance of the Internal Audit service in accordance with the documented Internal Audit Performance Management Framework: - Producing and reporting to Audit Committee an annual audit opinion, based on the outcomes of internal audit work conducted throughout the year; - Providing advice and guidance on risks and the application and development of internal controls; - Maintaining good working relationships with External Audit based on mutual recognition and respect, leading to a joint improvement in performance and the avoidance of unnecessary overlapping of work; - Assessing all matters of potential fraud or irregularity in line with the requirement of the Council's Anti-Fraud, Corruption and Bribery Policy.
+- 8.1 The Internal Audit and Assurance Manager is responsible for: - Developing and proposing the future strategic direction for Internal Audit within the Authority; - Developing an annual audit plan in the context of the strategic direction and based on an understanding of the significant risks to which the organisation is exposed; - Managing the provision of a complete professional internal audit service to the authority that is compliant with the PSIAS; - Monitoring and reporting the performance of the Internal Audit service; - Producing and reporting to Audit Committee an annual audit opinion, based on the outcomes of internal audit work conducted throughout the year; - Providing advice and guidance on risks and the application and development of internal controls; - Maintaining good working relationships with External Audit based on mutual recognition and respect, leading to a joint improvement in performance and the avoidance of unnecessary overlapping of work; - Assessing all matters of potential fraud or irregularity in line with the requirement of the Council's Anti-Fraud, Corruption and Bribery Policy.
 Internal audit will undertake or commission investigations as necessary into such matters and advise the Statutory Officers and Audit Committee of the outcomes.